knpuniversity/rest/knpu/plan.md

 - introduce the idea of a standard!
 Api Problem
 - add validation errors to the form (editing/creating programmer)
 - handle 404's and other errors

+#### Authentication

+- create (or just hook up) a basic token-based authentication system
+- talk about how users might get authentication tokens (we will need a UI for making one or another endpoint), how it relates to OAuth etc
+- potentially implement throttling
+- 401, 403

 ##### CHAPTER 8: Post, Show and Linking